hsjoberg/blixt-wallet/README.md

 ### iOS

-_The iPhone/iOS version is still work in progress and is not yet stable nor fully working._
+_The iPhone/iOS version is still work in progress._

 To build the iOS version, macOS is required.
 You also need an Apple Developer account, although you do not need to be enrolled in the Developer Program.

 - Install [XCode](https://developer.apple.com/xcode/), [Node](https://nodejs.org) and [Yarn](https://classic.yarnpkg.com/)
+- Build lnd for iOS by following the steps in [build-ios-framework.md](build-ios-framework.md)
 - Install Node packages: `yarn`
 - Generate proto files: `yarn gen-proto`
 - Install CocoaPods libs: `cd ios && pod install`